deadjakk/ad-ldap-enum/README.md

 Forked by deadjakk for the purposes of adding just a couple additional fields such as notes/info for users, and descriptions for computers
 Removed several domain computer properties and added a field for users along with a description field for computers

+Additionally, I've created a small bloodhound parser for the resulting files to allow them to be imported into a bloodhound database.
+This would give someone a quick body of data to work with in neo4j prior to extensive enumeration performed by the ingestor.
+This is helpful since the original ldap enum script runs in just a few minutes.

 ### About

 ad-ldap-enum is a Python script that was developed to discover users and their group memberships from Active Directory.
 In large Active Directory environments, tools such as NBTEnum were not performing fast enough.
 By executing LDAP queries against a domain controller, ad-ldap-enum is able to target specific Active Directory attributes and build out group membership quickly.